Written by Troy Marsh |

 (7) they think it’s too much trouble to deal with a lawyer.

-Typically, an injured person in this group will get a call from an insurance adjuster, someone who sounds friendly and willing to help, soon after the incident.
+Typically, an injured person in this group will get a call from an insurance adjuster, someone who sounds friendly and willing to help, soon after their auto accident.
 The adjuster will usually ask permission to record the conversation will ask for a recorded “statement.”
 Having nothing to hide, the injured person usually agrees.

 Once the recorder has been turned on, the adjuster starts asking questions.
 The first questions usually ask about things like date of birth, full name, address, and marital status, while other questions may ask for an explanation instead of a short answer.
 The questions may be phrased like, “where were you injured,” “describe your injury,” or the dangerous question, “how are you doing?”
 In answering these questions without the advice of a lawyer, the injured person may inadvertently cause harm to her case.